Alsa2/g3/README.md

 ## Problem definition

-Cezar KItchen is a high school cafeteria that serve students and staff in UWC ISAK Japan.
-The cafeteria is managed by a Dariosan and has a student representative named Thumula Ayodhya Karunaratne.
+Cezar Kitchen is a high school cafeteria that serve students and staff in Internationnal school in Japan.
+The cafeteria is managed by a Japanese Chef and has a student representative named that is also part of the school, the student is also my client.
 Until recently there was a notebook near the exit where you could write feedback about the lunch that you just eat, but because people where using it just to spam two things (karage and apple crumble), therefore the notebook was removed.
-One day Thumula had the idea to create a device that could take feedback at the exit like the ones after the security check in airports.
+One day my client had the idea to create a device that could take feedback at the exit like the ones after the security check in airports.
 Because the number of dishes could change it was opted for a numerical feedback system.
 Also to have a more specific feedback, the device should have a screen where the user could write a comment.
 The device should also have a login system for the management to see the feedback and the comments.

 ## Succes Criteria

-1. The device should be user-friendly and easy to understand for students and staff at UWC ISAK Japan.
+1. The device should be user-friendly and easy to understand for students and staff of the Internationnal school in Japan.
 2. The device should be able to capture both numerical statistics and feedback.
 3. The device should have a login system should prevent unauthorized students/staff from accessing, editing, deleting feedback and statistics.
 4. The system should be able to store the feedback and comments in a database for future reference and analysis.